-I asked Mr. Kippi at Home to cut some 2 x 4 wood scraps in 4″, 6″ and 8″ lengths.
-Some of the scraps were used wood from other projects, however, they still can be used for this Easter home decor craft.
+I asked Mr. Kippi at Home to cut some 2 x 4 wood scraps in 4″, 6″, and 8″ lengths.
+I used scrap wood for this project.

 The first step is painting the wood scraps with white paint (I used chalk paint) that you have on hand.

 DIY Wood Bunny Face